mortensi/redis-shell/README.md

 ### Shell Commands

-The shell supports two modes, command autocompletion, and several utility commands:
+The shell provides command autocompletion and several utility commands:

 #### Autocompletion
 Press `Tab` to show available commands and their descriptions.
 The shell provides:
-- Shell command completion (always available)
+- Shell command completion (commands starting with `/`)
-- Redis command completion (in shell mode)
-- Cluster command completion (in shell mode)
+- Extension command completion (like `/cluster`, `/data`, `/connection`, etc.)

 #### Commands

-- `/shell`: Switch to shell mode (default) - Commands are validated before execution
-- `/resp`: Switch to RESP mode - Direct Redis protocol mode, like redis-cli
 - `/clear`: Clear the screen
 - `/help`: Show help message
 - `/exit`: Exit the shell
+- `/history`: Show command history
+  - Use `/history clear` to clear history
+  - Use `/history <number>` to run a specific command from history

 ### Examples